-The Service List section defines the security services that interact with BIG-IP SSL Orchestrator.
+The Services List section defines the security services that interact with BIG-IP SSL Orchestrator.
 The guided configuration includes a services catalog that contains common product integrations.
-Beneath each of these catalog options is one of the five basic service types: L3, L2, ICAP, TAP, and HTTP service.
+Beneath each of these catalog options is one of these five basic service types: Layer 3, layer 2, ICAP, TAP, and HTTP service.